St. Mary of the Visitation Parish

 as Associate Pastor in various

-parishes throughout our Diocese and was a Member and Secretary of the Diocesan Council of
+parishes throughout our Diocese and also as Secretary of the Diocesan Council of

-for seminarians considering priesthood.
-From 2002-2017, he was Chaplain to Camp
+From 2002-2017, in addition to his parish assignments, he was Chaplain to Camp

 Brebeuf in Rockwood.
-Father is an active member and Chaplain to the Knights
+Father is also an active member and Chaplain to the

 of Columbus and was welcomed into the Order of the Holy Sepulchre